You've been around the block. Seen a thing or two. But what was going on back when you were but a weeeee babe?

 Type 9s were the glue that held the childhood gang together.

-The friend everyone liked, got along with, and never caused a problem was a 9.
-The friend who always mediated fights over who got to be the leader in group games?
-They weren’t just being nice; they were seeking peace within their own family dynamics.
+The friend everyone liked and never caused a problem was a 9.
+The one who mediated fights over who got to be the leader in group games?
+They werenât just being nice; they were recreating the only role that felt safe in their family.